spencertipping/pushback/pushback.md

 graph for every state change, and a lot of intermediate objects are just cut-through elements that don't have independent state.

-First, the real world is simpler than the world of stream objects.
+The good news is that the real world is simpler than the world of stream objects.
 In stream terms we might do something like `input -> map(fn1) -> map(fn2) -> output`, which involves a bunch of negotiation before any data can move.
 If `input` and `output` are the only availability variables, though, then the fundamental logic is really simple:

 ```pl
 whenever ($input->readable && $output->writable)